mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 } yield xa
 ```

-In the vast majority of the examples in the article, we will use directly the `Transactor` coming from the JDBC driver manager.
-Instead, in the last part, we will focus on using the `Resource` type to manage the connection pool.
+In the vast majority of the article examples, we will directly use the `Transactor` coming from the JDBC driver manager.
+Instead, we will focus on using the `Resource` type to manage the connection pool in the last part.

 ## 3. Querying the Database

-Now that we learnt how to connect to a database, we can start querying it.
-The easiest query we can do, is to retrieve all actors names in the database, since the query doesn't request any input parameter, and extract only a column:
+Now that we learned how to connect to a database, we can start querying it.
+The most straightforward query we can do is to retrieve all actors names in the database, since the query doesn't request any input parameter, and extract only a column:

 ```scala
 def findAllActorsNamesProgram: IO[List[String]] = {